veras-project/veras-project/README.md

 ---

 ### Projetos Recentes:
-- [O Fliperama](https://github.com/veras-project/FliperamaCin) - Uma breve oportunidade de aprender tanto desenvolvimento de jogos em linguagens de baixo nível quanto experiências em eletrônica e modelagem
+- [O Fliperama](https://github.com/veras-project/FliperamaCin) - A brief opportunity to learn both game development in low-level languages and experiment with electronics and 3D modeling.
-- [CIn Saída](https://github.com/lmps-dev/CIn-Saida) - Outra breve experiência em design de jogos e fases.
-Uma maneira lúdica de firmar conhecimentos em python.
+- [CIn Saída](https://github.com/lmps-dev/CIn-Saida) - Another brief experiment in game and level design.
+A playful way to solidify Python knowledge.